+H. Then I suppose it is found in

+England?

-- H. Then I suppose it is found in England. - T. Yes.
-There are pits of the best kind of it near Woburn in Bedsord-shire.
-A clayey stone called soap rock has exactly the feel and look of soap, and will even lather with water.
-The different kinds of slate, too, are stones of the argillaceous class; and very useful ones, for covering houses, and other purposes. - H. Are writing-flates like the flates used for covering houses? - 7.
-Yes; but their superior blackness and smoothness make them show better the marks of the pencil. - G. You have mentioned fomething of fand and flints, but you have not told us what fort of earths they are. - T. I referved that till I spoke of the third great class of earths.
-This is the filiceous class, so named from filex, which is Latin for a flint-stone.
-They have also been called vitrifiable earths, because because they are the principal ingredient in glass, named in Latin vitrum.
+T. Yes.
+There are pits of the best kind of it near Woburn in Bedfordshire, and Nutfield in Surrey.
+The different kinds of slate, too, are stones of the argillaceous class; and very useful ones, for covering houses, and other purposes.

+H. Are writing slates like the slates used for covering houses?

+T. Yes; but their superior blackness and smoothness make them show better the marks of the pencil.

+G. You have mentioned something of sand and flints, but you have not told us what sort of earths they are.

+T. I reserved that till I spoke of the third great class of earths.
+This is the siliceous class, so named from silex, which is Latin for a flint-stone.
+They have also been called vitrifiable earths, because they are the principal ingredient in glass, named in Latin vitrum.

-G. I have heard of flint glass.
+G. I have heard of flint-glass.

-T. Yes-but neither flint, nor any other of the kind will make glass, even by the strongest heat, without some addition; but this we will speak of by and bye.
+T. Yes-but neither flint, nor any other of the kind, will make glass, even by the strongest heat, without some addition; but this we will speak of by and by.
 I shall now tell you the principal properties of these earths.
 They are all very hard, and will strike fire with steel, when in a mass large enough for the stroke.
 They mostly run into particular shapes, with sharp angles and points, and have a certain degree of transparency; which has made them also be called crystalline earths.
-They do not in the least foften with water, like clays; nor are they affected by acids, nor do they burn to lime, like the calcareous earths.
+They do not in the least soften with water, like clays; nor are they affected by acids, nor do they burn to lime, like the calcareous earths.
 As to the different kinds of them, flint has already been mentioned.
-It is a very common production in fome parts, and is generally met with with in pebbles or round lumps.
-What is called the shingle on the fea-shore chiefly confists of it; and the ploughed fields in some places are almost entirely covered with flint-stones.
+It is a very common production in some parts, and is generally met with in pebbles or round lumps, forming pebbles in gravel beds, and often almost entirely covering the surface of ploughed fields.